 Co-founder, former CEO of IDIS and Healthcare At Home

 Natalie started her healthcare career in the pharmaceutical industry at Janssen (J&J) and then as CEO built IDIS into the global market leader in delivering international managed access (i.e., expanded access, compassionate use, named patient) programs for physicians and the biopharmaceutical industry.
 In 2014 she joined Healthcare at Home as CEO, executing an operational turnaround.
 Natalie is Vice Chairman of Global Genes and holds a number of non-executive director and strategic advisory roles with healthcare technology companies.
 She is a former Health Investor Top 50 Executive (2015), a former EY regional Entrepreneur of the Year, recipient of a First Women award (2008) and Sunday Times Fast Track 100 (various).

 Co-founder, former CEO of Siren Interactive and Chief Patient Officer of Vitrisa Therapeutics

-Wendy is an innovative leader working for over 20 years in Rare Disease at the intersection of advocacy, technology and business.
+Wendy is an innovative leader working for over 20 years in rare disease at the intersection of advocacy, technology and business.
 She founded, grew and transitioned Siren Interactive Corporation to Dohmen Life Science Services (now Eversana) as part of a vision to integrate patient level insights into the drug delivery continuum.
 She is the mother of a child with a rare disorder and publisher and co-author of Uncommon Challenges; Shared Journeys- Stories of Love, Hope, Community by Rare Disease Caregivers.
-Her background includes 4 consecutive years on the INC 5000 fastest growing companies list, being recognized by PharmaVoice magazine in 2012 and and 2015 as one of the 100 most inspiring people in the pharmaceutical industry culminating in a lifetime achievement Red Jacket award in 2017 and by MedAd News with a Manny award for her work in rare disease.
+Her background includes 4 consecutive years on the INC 5000 fastest growing companies list, recognition by PharmaVoice magazine in 2012 and 2015 as one of the 100 most inspiring people in the pharmaceutical industry culminating in a lifetime achievement Red Jacket award in 2017, and receipt of a Manny award from MadAd News for her work in rare disease.

 Chief Executive Officer, Former Head of Clinical Nursing at AstraZeneca and Head of Nursing at Nutricia